Low Overhead Quantum Bus with Coupling beyond the Nearest Neighbor via Mediated Effective Capacitance

 The fundamental component in our approach is the ability to generate effective capacitance beyond the nearest neighbor in a chain of so-called ``floating'' transmons, with a geometric drop-off that can be controlled by design independently of its overall strength \cite{Yanay2022}.
-While this method is quite versatile, the qubit coupling generated in this way is determined by the capacitance between different circuit elements, which is generally determined in fabrication and cannot be easily modified during operation.
+While the method is quite versatile, the qubit coupling generated in this way is determined by the capacitance between different circuit elements, which is generally determined in fabrication and cannot be easily modified during operation.
 Our scheme, outlined in \cref{fig:sketch}, relegates this coupling to the auxiliary bus.
-The data qubits can be set to a default coupling-off state or to a coupled regime simply by tuning their frequency.
+The logical qubits can be set to a default coupling-off state or to a coupled regime simply by tuning their frequency.
 A similar scheme was recently realized experimentally \cite{Pekker2014, Scigliuzzo2022,Zhang2023}; we provide an analytical analysis of the operation mode and explore a circuit design based on the mediated interaction framework.

 A capacitively connected auxiliary array of the type shown in \cref{fig:sketch} generates coupling between the logical qubits in two ways: direct coupling, from parasitic capacitance generated via mediated interactions, and indirect coupling, via non-resonant virtual transitions in the auxiliary qubits.
 Crucially, we find that the use of two auxiliary buses, with opposite-sign coupling, allows for a dual cancellation effect: the parasitic capacitance between the logical qubits is completely eliminated, leaving no direct coupling; and the indirect coupling can be cancelled by tuning the logical qubit frequency to an intermediate value.
 Note that that two types of coupling do not cancel each other, as in some tuneable coupling elements \cite{Yan2018a}; instead, opposite-sign contributions from the two arrays cancel each one individually.
 Thus, for the ``off'' state, the logical qubit frequencies can be close, within few MHz, greatly alleviating frequency crowding.